chandawg/DDS-8555-ChandlerJ-Regression-Analysis/README.md

 # Multiple Linear Regression Analysis: From Theoretical Foundations to Applied Regularization in Biological Data

+## Methodology
+- OLS Baseline: An Ordinary Least Squares model was established but showed signs of severe multicollinearity (Condition Number: 153) and heteroscedasticity.

+- Ridge Regularization: To address these diagnostic issues, a Ridge regression model was implemented based on the theoretical frameworks of Hoerl and Kennard (1970) and Friedman et al. (2010).

+## Key Results

+- Ridge R-squared: 0.6010.

+- RMSE: 2.0245.

+- Primary Predictors: Shell weight and Height were identified as the most significant biological indicators of age.

 # Executive Summary

 This report evaluates multiple linear regression applications ranging